sgshindler/sgshindler.github.io/_publications/2025-06-08-paper-title-number-5.md

 collection: publications
 category: conferences
 permalink: /publication/2024-02-17-paper-title-number-4
-excerpt: 'I use ellipsometry to correct for density variation in copolymer composition analysis from FTIR when only one of the copolymers has detectible peaks"
+excerpt: 'I use ellipsometry to correct for density variation in copolymer composition analysis from FTIR when only one of the copolymers has detectible peaks'
 date: 2023-11-05
 venue: 'AVS69 Annual Meeting'
 paperurl: 'https://academicpages.github.io/files/paper3.pdf'